giannifontanot/simplilearn-project3-sporty-shoes/README.md

 ## Usage
 ````````````````````````
-Since this is a backend application and the UI is not a requirement for this project, we will use Postman to demonstrate how it works.
+Since this is a back-end application and the UI is not a requirement for this project, we will use Postman to demonstrate how it works.
 Just run the application from your IDE and use the file named "Project3-SportyShoes.postman_collection.json" to load the API calls you will use in Postman.
 ````````````````````````